 In June 2017, GASB issued Statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and as inflows of resources or outflows of resources recognized based on the payment provisions of the contract.
-Management believes that this statement, upon implementation, will have a material effect on the financial statements.
+Management believes that this statement, upon implementation, will have a material effect on the financial statements but has not determined the impact as of September 30, 2021.
 In accordance with GASB Statement No. 95, GASB Statement No. 87 will be effective for fiscal year ending September 30, 2022.

 In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-Management does not believe that this statement, upon implementation, will have a material effect on the financial statements.
+Management believes that this statement, upon implementation, will have a material effect on the financial statements but has not determined the impact as of September 30, 2021.
 In accordance with GASB Statement No. 95, GASB Statement No. 89 will be effective for fiscal year ending September 30, 2022.